WHAT DO YOU MEAN BY 100% NATURAL?

 We can certainly try.
 The following are some of the most often used terms and what they really mean.

-No Antibiotics: Poultry sold with “no antibiotics” on the label means that the chicken didn’t receive any form of antibiotic treatment at any time.
+Poultry sold with “no antibiotics” on the label means that the chicken didn’t receive any form of antibiotic treatment at any time.
 A chicken raised without antibiotics isn’t any safer or tastier than one that was treated at some point to ward off disease.
-Read more about antibiotic use in chicken here.
+Read more about antibiotic use in chicken here

 HOW DO I SAFELY PREPARE YOUR PRODUCTS?